ci-group/revolve2/docs/source/physical_robot_setup/index.rst

 ----------------------------------
 Preparation + Install the Hardware
 ----------------------------------
+Instructions about the assembly of robots can be found in the *how-to-build-a-modular-robot-guide*.

 Firstly make sure to have all the materials necessary to build the physical robot.

 For any type of hardware, there are some required items:

-* A compartment (core case) for the controller.
-Models to print the core case can be found on the following git repo: `<https://github.com/ci-group/revolve-models>`_.
+* A housing that will contain the rest of the core hardware.
+Models to print the core housing can be found on the following git repo: `<https://github.com/ci-group/revolve-models>`_.
 * A Raspberry Pi (RPi).
 For V2, this must be a RPi 4.
 * A HAT (hardware attached on top), as described in the following hardware specific sections.

-Install the RPi in the core case.
-Instructions about the assembly of robots can be found in the *how-to-build-a-modular-robot-guide*.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Hardware setup for a V1 Robot